Dr. Thomas O'Brien is an infectious disease specialist in Boston, Massachusetts. He received

 Adam Clark is the principal WHONET software engineer.
 He has been working with the project since 2011.

-Since then, he has greatly refactored and extended the desktop applications WHONET and BacLink, improved the web version of WHONET, and created the WHONET Automation Tool among other accomplishments.
+Since then, he has greatly refactored and extended the desktop applications WHONET and BacLink, improved the web version of WHONET, created the WHONET Automation Tool, and the AMR Interpretation Engine among other accomplishments.

 Adam has also developed a number of supporting softwares that have helped streamline the development-to-distribution pipeline and will continue to have a substantive impact for years to come.